Requirements for Majors and Minors

-Goals for the Major
+Student Learning Outcomes for the Major

 In successfully completing a major in mass communication, students will:

-- understand and value freedom of expression;
+- understand the structures and functions of mediated communication.

-Goals for the Minor
+Student Learning Outcomes for the Minor

 The media studies minor is designed for students whose interests in communication are focused on the origins, structures and implications of the media in American culture and society.
 Students critically examine issues related to the power of media in our social, political and legal systems and in popular culture.

 No more than 48 credits from Mass Communication can be counted toward graduation.
 While 111 and 112 may be taken more than once, only one credit may be applied toward a Mass Communication major.
 Only courses in the major completed with a grade of C- or better may be used to meet prerequisite requirements or count toward the major.

-For a minor in Media Studies: Students complete a core of courses including MSCM 111 or 112, 150, and 230; and 12 credits chosen from among 327, 330, 335, 337, 343, 345, 347, 349, 351, 450, and others as approved by department chair.
+For a minor in Media Studies: 20 credits including 8 credits from 111 or 112, 150, and 230; and 12 credits chosen from among 327, 330, 335, 337, 343, 345, 347, 349, 351, 450, and others as approved by department chair.
 One off-campus January term course (198, 298, 398, 498) offered by the department may be counted toward the minor.
 Courses must be completed with a grade of C- or better to count toward the minor.
-The Media Studies minor is not available to Mass Comunication majors.
+The Media Studies minor is not available to Mass Communication majors.

 Students who entered Linfield in fall 2014 or later may use this progress sheet to track their fulfillment of major requirements.